-The Governors have established arrangements to review promptly all permanent exclusions from the school and all fixed term exclusions that would lead to a child being excluded for over 15 days in one term.
+The Governors have established arrangements to review promptly all permanent exclusions from the school and all suspensions that would lead to a child being suspended for over 15 days in one term.

 The decision to exclude a child permanently is a serious one.
 There are two main types of circumstances in which permanent exclusion may be considered: